albertllousas/functional-core-imperative-shell/readme.md

 **Note**: We are only dealing with domain errors, for any other unexpected exception we will let the system crash and deal with it at ktor level (ktor framework interceptor).

-All the steps in the workflow/pipeline are implemented in the ktor http [router function](./src/main/kotlin/com/bus/shell/entrypoints/http/ReserveSeatsOnABusTripRoute.kt) itself, **putting all side effects together**, accumulating them **in the boundary of the app**. **Someone could say** that this is **damaging a good separation of concerns**, since we are putting all the workflow together with the http handling, but worse case scenario, **we can separate part of the workflow in a separate function if needed**, in the shell (never in the core).
+All the steps in the workflow are implemented in the ktor http [router function](./src/main/kotlin/com/bus/shell/entrypoints/http/ReserveSeatsOnABusTripRoute.kt) itself, **putting all side effects together**, pushing them **to the boundary of the app**. **Someone could say** that we are **not promoting a good separation of concerns**, since we are putting all the workflow together with the http concerns, but worse case scenario, **we can separate part of the workflow in a separate function if needed**, in the shell (never in the core).

 <p align="center">
   <img width="70%" src="./img/railway-2.png">
 </p>

-Separating workflows in a separate functions or classes, the architecture is similar to [hexagonal](https://github.com/albertllousas/implementing-hexagonal-architecture) in terms of layers, changing of course, packages and structure.
+Putting workflows in a separate functions or classes, the architecture could be similar to [hexagonal](https://github.com/albertllousas/implementing-hexagonal-architecture) in terms of layers, changing of course, packages and structure.

-It **would be preferable** to have all the workflow in the **same function/file/class** (as the first diagram of this section shows), why?
+But it **would be preferable** to have all the workflow in the **same function/file/class** (as the first diagram of this section shows), why?
 - Skip multiple application layers
 - Keep the shell as thin as possible
 - Promote cohesion